bmeviauac01/datadriven/docs/homework/mongodb/index.md

 !!! example "SUBMISSION"
     Upload the changed C# source code.

     Create a screenshot that displays the **content of the `products` collection after the successful update**.
 If you execute the test, the _Standard Rate_ VAT percentage should change.
 Use Robo3T (or any other similar tool) to verify and show that the values have indeed changed.
-Make sure to expand a few documents to show the new values (just like on the image above).
+Make sure to expand a few documents to show the new values (just like the image above).

-## Exercise 2: Product with largest total value (2 points)
+## Exercise 2: Product with the largest total value (2 points)

 The task is to find the product that has the largest total value within a product category.
 The total value is the **price of the product multiplied by the amount of the product in stock**.
 You need to implement the following method in class `ProductRepository`.